Antibiotics are wonderful but narrowly specific tools in the fight against disease.

 Antibiotics tend to target unique components of bacteria, for example, their cell walls.

-Animal cells do not have cell walls and thus are not harmed by cell wall-destroying antibiotics.
+Animal cells do not have cell walls and thus cell wall-destroying antibiotics don’t harm them.

 Specific Mechanisms of Antibiotics Commonly Used in Small Animal Medicine